shikiro08/p-assessment-wo-template-legaspi/README.md

 Instruction:

+1. inorder for this to run you must install a xampp application or any other application as server

-1. download all the file and save it to the htdocs folder inside the xampp
+2. download all the file and save it to the htdocs folder inside the xampp

-2. inside the config folder you can find the sql file as the database import it in the http://localhost/phpmyadmin/  to create the database
+3. inside the config folder you can find the sql file as the database import it in the http://localhost/phpmyadmin/  to create the database

-3. this program has limited functions only add function is available
+4. this program has limited functions only add function is available

-4. inside the documentary you can find the ERD and DFD of the sytem to understand how it works
+5. inside the documentary you can find the ERD and DFD of the sytem to understand how it works

-5. after import the sql file you can now run the program in the localhost
+6. after import the sql file you can now run the program in the localhost